My journey to a full-time Amazon FBA business

 Then the principle got involved.
 The school staff found out who had broken the stink bomb.
 My friend got busted and he ended up telling the principle that he bought the stink bomb from me.
 The principle then called me into the office.
 I had the stink bombs in my backpack, I never got in trouble before this, so my heart was racing.
 He then asked to look in my backpack and found the stink bombs.

-Since I was never one to get into trouble at school, this was my first experience getting in trouble.
-I ended up having to pick up trash after school for a week.
-I learned my lesson: don’t sell stink bombs at school!
+Since I was never one to get into trouble at school, I ended up having to pick up trash after school for a week.
+No biggie.
+I learned my lesson: don’t sell stink bombs!